-V. Passing/failing assessment
+V. Passing/ Failing exams

-§ 18 Passing/failing exams
+§ 18 Passing/ Failing exams

-- (1) 1A piece of assessed work passes if it is given the grade of 4 (sufficient) or better; a final exam in a module comprising several graded components passes if each piece of assessment passes and each component has been graded at least 4 (sufficient).
-2The Master's examination and any oral exam which may be required at the end of the Master's degree studies, oral exam on the contents of the Master's thesis and any final colloquium which may be required as part of the thesis process pass if they are given the grade of 4 (sufficient); each of these pieces of assessed work must pass. - (2) 1If the candidate fails a piece of assessed coursework or the Master's thesis, the head of the examination board communicates this to him/her, including information on the right to appeal and on whether and to what extent the assessment may be repeated.
+(1) 1A piece of assessed work passes if it is given the grade of 4.0 (sufficient); a final exam in a module comprising several graded components passes if the module grade is 4.0 (sufficient) or better and each component has been graded 4.0 (sufficient) or better.
+2The Master's examination and any oral exam which may be required at the end of the Master's degree studies, oral exam on the contents of the Master's thesis and any final colloquium which may be required as part of the thesis process pass if they are given the grade of 4 (sufficient); each of these pieces of assessed work must pass.

+(2) 1If the candidate fails a piece of assessed coursework or the Master's thesis, the head of the examination board communicates this to him/her, including information on the right to appeal and on whether and to what extent the assessment may be repeated.
 2Apart from cases of failure in the Master's examination, notification of assessment results may be announced in other ways.
-3For any oral exam which may be required at the end of the Master's degree studies, any oral exam on the contents of the Master's thesis and any final colloquium which may be required as part of the thesis process, the provisions for the Master's thesis set out in items 1 and 2 apply accordingly. - (3) 1If a candidate fails a piece of assessed coursework with no option to repeat, he/she may apply for a certificate detailing the assessed and (where appropriate) non-assessed coursework he/she has completed along with the grades given as well as the pieces of assessment not achieved, and showing that the candidate did not pass; the application must be accompanied by appropriate documentation and proof that the candidate's enrollment has been terminated.
-2This still applies when the candidate's right to be examined has expired. - (4) If assessed coursework from other study programs is credited, the provisions of the relevant other degree program apply to the passing and failing of coursework.
+3For any oral exam which may be required at the end of the Master's degree studies, oral exam on the contents of the Master's thesis and any final colloquium which may be required as part of the thesis process, the provisions for the Master's thesis set out in (1) and (2) apply accordingly.

+(3) 1If a candidate fails a piece of assessed coursework with no option to repeat, he/she may apply for a certificate detailing the assessed and (where appropriate) non-assessed coursework he/she has completed along with the grades given as well as the pieces of assessment not achieved, and showing that the candidate did not pass; the application must be accompanied by appropriate documentation and proof that the candidate's enrollment has been terminated.
+2This still applies when the candidate's right to be examined has expired.

+(4) If assessed coursework from other study programs is credited, the provisions of the relevant other degree program apply to the passing and failing of coursework.